shettyshrikanth/redson/README.md

 ```

 #### Creating JsonArray
-We said that this library will be a simple one : Look at this (these result on the right are the result of calling the method `stringify()` that convert the JsonValue on the left to its string representation, method removed for clarity).
+We have said that this library will be a simple one : Look at this (these result on the right are the result of calling the method `stringify()` that convert the JsonValue on the left to its string representation, method removed for clarity).
 This is how you create an array
 ```java
 JsonArray.of(1)                         // -> [1]